Asoul/ezmoney/README.md

 # TODO list

-- verified email on cloud code
+- use angularjs to rebuild

 - where to logout